Brown Girl in the Ring (song)

-"Brown Girl in the Ring" is a traditional children's song to the islands of the West Indies.
-Originally part of the children's game of the same name, thought to have originated in Jamaica, its lyrics instruct the game's performance: a girl enters the ring, formed by children holding hands, and performs a dance.
+"Brown Girl in the Ring" is a traditional children's song in the islands of the West Indies.
+Originally said to have originated in Jamaica, as part of the children's game also known as "Brown Girl in the Ring".
+The songs lyrics instruct the game's performance: as a girl enters the ring, formed by children holding hands, and performs a dance.

 The song became internationally known when it was recorded by Euro-Caribbean vocal group Boney M. in 1978.
-Originally it was the B-side of their hit "Rivers of Babylon" but soon became a hit in its own right.
+Originally it was the B-side of their hit "Rivers of Babylon" but soon became a hit in its own right and included on their third album, Nightflight to Venus (1978).
 The song had previously been recorded in 1975 by the group Malcolm's Locks, leading to a dispute over royalties.
-Bahamian musician Exuma also recorded a version of the song in 1972.
+Bahamian musician Exuma also recorded a version of the song that appears on his 1972 album Reincarnation.
 The Boney M. version was remixed in 1993 by Frank Farian.

 Origin

 Children play ring games in many parts of the world, especially during their pre-teen years.
 In There's a Brown Girl in the Ring, an anthology of Eastern Caribbean song games by Alan Lomax, J.D.
 Elder and Bess Lomax Hawes, it is suggested that ring games are a children's precursor to adult courtship.